-The play is a framed play which gets performed in front of the “Sly”.
+The play is a framed play performed in front of the “Sly”.

-The play is apparently strewn with misogynistic elements and has been a subject of extended controversy.
-Ironically it has been made adaptable through centuries in different settings and involvements.
-The taming process of the bride thus comes to be a poignant sexual control issue that has been present in societies for long.
-The ideal of female submissiveness has been one of the easily contended issues in a courtship and marriage which has rendered its presence even into current periods, often defying specific cultures and time frames.
+The bride’s taming process thus becomes a poignant sexual control issue that has been present in societies for a long.
+The ideal of female submissiveness has been one of the easily contended issues in courtship and marriage, which has rendered its presence even into current periods, often defying specific cultures and time frames.

-Meanwhile Petruchio, who wishes to contest for marrying Bianca, meets the fortune seeking Hortensio who in turn is disguised as the women’s music teacher, Litio.
-Petruchio hopes that he would make an ideal suitor for Katherina.
+Meanwhile, Petruchio, who wishes to contest for marrying Bianca, meets the fortune-seeking Hortensio, disguised as the women’s music teacher, Litio.
+Petruchio hopes that he will make an ideal suitor for Katherina.
 Petruchio uses counter psychology to deal with Katherina and woos her to the point where she agrees to be married.

-The process of keeping on taming her wife takes place even after marriage and finally it turns out that Petruchio has been able to tame his wife who now applies her wit and discretion to listen to her husband and keep peace.
+The process of taming her wife takes place even after marriage,e and finally, it turns out that Petruchio has been able to tame his wife, who now applies her wit and discretion to listen to her husband and keep the peace.

-She thus not only loses the title of a shrew but even proves in front of other people that she had indeed turned into an obedient wife.
+She thus not only loses the title of a shrew but even proves in front of other people that shehasd indeed turned into an obedient wife.